 Similar to the state of Alaska, it has taken Hawaii a considerable amount of time to handle the details of their medical cannabis program.
 Hawaii passed their medical cannabis laws in 2000.
 The law allows medical marijuana patients and caregivers to grow marijuana plants in their home.
 Since 2000, there hasn't been any dominant new changes to the laws governing the medical cannabis industry.
 So Hawaii and Alaska are going at a slow pace.
 For this reason, there is not enough room being created to facilitate the advancement of the cannabis industry for future retail prospects.
 In July 2015, Hawaii did pass a law that allowed medical marijuana dispensaries to engage in business.
 Since then, the industry is showing slow progress, which was still long overdue.

-Hawaii’s culture has enjoyed marijuana for a long time and for this reason, there are some people who are still surprised that Hawaii hasn’t yet been the leader in marijuana legalization.
+Hawaii's culture has enjoyed marijuana for a long time and for this reason, there are some people who are still surprised that Hawaii hasn't yet been the leader in marijuana legalization.
 It may have been because the state has waited too long to open up opportunities for marijuana dispensaries and medical cannabis caregivers.
 Hawaiians have been known for growing good cannabis strains including Maui Wowie.
-However, the slow legalization process of marijuana has made it difficult to do business in the cannabis industry as residents would have hoped.
+However, the slow legalization process of marijuana has made it difficult to do business in the cannabis industry.
 It was not until 2000 that medical marijuana was approved.
 While the law did allow the growing of seven plants, medical marijuana dispensaries were not allowed to open until 2015.